wp-plugins/aklamator-pro-adsense/readme.txt

 * Go to Appearance then Widgets and drag and drop Aklamator Digital PR field and choose desired widget

-Now you can [Log in] (http://aklamator.com/login) to the Aklamator and create more widgets and add RSS feed to populate them with media releases.
+Now you can [Login](http://aklamator.com/login) to the Aklamator and create more widgets and add RSS feed to populate them with media releases.
 Later you could add paid media releases and their target number of clicks.

-To track statistics and for get additional configuration, please [login] (http://aklamator.com/login) to Aklamator website.
+To track statistics and for get additional configuration, please [login](http://aklamator.com/login) to Aklamator website.

 ####Questions?
 Contact us!####